deeplearning-wisc/mllmshift-emi/README.md

 * On 61 types of distribution shifts, we validated that empirical EMI estimates have strong correlation with relative preference scores, and EMID upper bound estimates consistently correlated with EMID estimates.

 ### Procedure
-> Our project was built on top of `LLaVA codebase`, and we only provide the pipeline for EMI, EMID, UpperBound computations here, so you can leverage more information about MLLM training and inference from LLaVA [paper](https://arxiv.org/abs/2304.08485) and [repository](https://github.com/haotian-liu/LLaVA/tree/main).
+> Our project was built on top of `LLaVA codebase`, and we only provide the pipeline for EMI, EMID, and UpperBound computations here, so you can leverage more information about MLLM training and inference from LLaVA [paper](https://arxiv.org/abs/2304.08485) and [repository](https://github.com/haotian-liu/LLaVA/tree/main).

 * Basic information
   * EMI consumes a `(image_query:PILImage, text_query:str, model_response:str, GT_response:str)` tuple as an input to access the quality of a model response.
-  * EMID and EMID UB consumes a pair of two tuples from different data distributions to measure the robustness of model response qualities across different input distributions.
+  * EMID and EMID UB consume a pair of two tuples from different data distributions to measure the robustness of model response qualities across different input distributions.
   * We compute all the above quantities on top of embeddings from pre-trained encoder models such as CLIP-VIT and RoBERTa to bypass non-trivial MI modeling on raw input space.

-* EMID and its upper bound estimation on a pair of two datasets, e.g., one of in-distribtuion (ID) and one of out-of-distribution (OOD)
+* EMID and its upper bound estimation on a pair of two datasets, e.g., one of in-distribution (ID) and one of out-of-distribution (OOD)
   1. Do inference on all datasets of your interest to gather responses $Y_{\theta}$ of your models given input queries.
   2. Get embedding vectors $\tilde{X}_{v}$, $\tilde{X}_{t}$, $\tilde{Y}_{\theta}$, and $\tilde{Y}_{gt}$ for the `(image_query, text_query, model_response, GT_response)` tuples with pre-trained vision and text encoders.
 If you don't have ground truth (GT) responses for datasets, get them by querying a reference model, e.g., GPT-4o.
   3. (Optional) Construct an embedding-pair dataset $\{(\tilde{X},\tilde{Y})\}$, and train a neural MI estimator on it.
   4. You can compute EMI and EMID by feeding embedding tuples into the (pre-)trained MI estimator.
-  5. You can also compute EMID UB on top of embedding tuples with RJSD estimator (See `JSD_cov()` function in `main.py`)
+  5. You can also compute EMID UB on top of embedding tuples with the RJSD estimator (See `JSD_cov()` function in `main.py`)

 # Environment
 Exactly the same as the env of llava-v1.5 with `datasets==3.5.0` installation.